TheOreoTM/friemon-go/README.md

     ```

 2.  **Configuration**
-    You can configure the application using a `.env` file or by editing `config.toml`.
+    You can configure the application using a `.env` file.
 Environment variables take precedence.

     * **Create a `.env` file** by copying the example:
         ```bash